-At University of Missouri Health Care’s Mason Eye Institute, we offer mid-Missouri's most advanced care for glaucoma from the region’s leading, fellowship-trained doctors.
+At University of Missouri Health Care’s Mason Eye Clinic, we offer mid-Missouri's most advanced care for glaucoma from the region’s leading, fellowship-trained doctors.
 This advanced level of training means you get the highest-quality care and the widest range of treatment choices.

 As an academic health center, MU Health Care offers experience and services you can’t find anywhere else nearby.
 Our specialists also lead research to find better ways to prevent, diagnose and treat eye disease.
 That means you can get the latest treatments, including leading-edge glaucoma therapies, through clinical trials.

 Glaucoma often runs in families, so if anyone in your family has the disease, it’s important for you to get checked.

 At MU Health Care, our specialists are experts in diagnosing glaucoma.
 We use leading-edge testing equipment.
 Your doctor will give you a treatment plan that’s based on your individual needs.

 Our specialists have the skills needed to do even the most complex eye surgeries.
 We offer a full range of treatments, including micro-invasive glaucoma surgeries (MIGS) — we’re the only center in central Missouri that offers all types of MIGS approved in the U.S. in addition to traditional filtering and tube shunt surgeries.